jayasrivenkateshp/aws-learning/01-IAM/03-IAM user/README.md

 IAM users are an Identity used for anything requiring long - term credentials for Aws access

- Eg: Humanys, Applications or Service Accounts
+ Eg: Humans, Applications or Service Accounts

 ⇒ if you need to give something access to your -Aws Account, you can picture one thing,
     IAM user